 Suppose that a number of samples of a rock are obtained for shear testing.
-Each sample contains a through-going plane that is cemented; in other words, a tensile force would have to be applied to the two halves of the specimen in order to separate them.
-The plane is absolutely planar, having no surface irregularities or undulations.
-As illustrated in Figure 1, the specimen is subjected to a stress $\sigma_n$ normal to the plane, and the shear stress $\tau$ , required to cause a displacement $\delta$ , is measured.
+Each sample contains a through-going bedding plane that is cemented; in other words, a tensile force would have to be applied to the two halves of the specimen in order to separate them.
+The bedding plane is absolutely planar, having no surface irregularities or undulations.
+As illustrated in Figure 1, in a shear test each specimen is subjected to a stress σ_n normal to the bedding plane, and the shear stress τ , required to cause a displacement δ , is measured.